silum/astrokat-wiki/MeerKAT-calibrator-selection.md

 ### Using a single target as input
 Most basic implementation is to view available calibrators for a target
 ```
-astrokat-cals.py --target 'NGC641_03D03' '01:38:13.250' '-42:37:41.000' --cal-tags gain bp flux --lst  --cat-path catalogues/
+astrokat-targets.py --target 'NGC641_03D03' '01:38:13.250' '-42:37:41.000' --cal-tags gain bp flux --lst  --cat-path catalogues/
 ```

-Note the use of the `--lst` tag to display the tabulated rise and set times in LST.
+Note the use of the `--lst` flag to display the tabulated rise and set times in LST.
 This is generally used for planning when catalogues are constructed and calibrators has to be selected.

 Resulting in display output:
 ```